pingcap/docs/br/backup-and-restore-use-cases.md

 [BR](/br/backup-and-restore-tool.md) is a tool for distributed backup and restoration of the TiDB cluster data.

-This document describes how to runn BR in the following use cases:
+This document describes how to run BR in the following use cases:

 - Back up a single table to a network disk (recommended in production environment)
 - Restore data from a network disk (recommended in production environment)